Rashid Meer

-Rashid Meer (1 June 1950 – 11 May 2021) was a Gujarati ghazal poet, critic, editor and researcher from India.
+Rashid Meer (1 June 1950 – 11 May 2021) was a Gujarati ghazal poet, critic, editor, and researcher from India.

 He was a founder editor of Dhabak, a Gujarati ghazal poetry journal.
 He received his Ph.D.
-His significant works include Saat Suka Pandada (1993), Ghazal Nu Pariprekshya (1995), Thes (1998) and Adhakhula Dhwar (1999).
-The Indian National Theater, Mumbai conferred the Shayda Award (2003) on him for his contributions to Gujarati ghazal poetry.
+His significant works include Saat Suka Pandada (1993), Ghazal Nu Pariprekshya (1995), Thes (1998), and Adhakhula Dhwar (1999).
+The Indian National Theater, Mumbai, conferred the Shayda Award (2003) on him for his contributions to Gujarati ghazal poetry.

 Biography

-Meer was born in Thasra, a village in Padal of Kheda district to Kamaluddin Meer and Halima Meer.
+Meer was born in Thasra, a village in Padal of Kheda district, to Kamaluddin Meer and Halima Meer.
 He completed his S.S.C. in 1968 from Sharada Mandir High School, Menpura.
-He completed a Bachelor of Arts degree in 1973 at Arts and Commerce College, Balasinor and Master of Arts in 1975 from C. B. Patel Arts College, Nadiad with Gujarati literature as one of his subjects.
-He completed his B. Ed. in 1980 from Faculty of Education, Maharaja Sayajirao University of Baroda and obtained his Ph.D. for his dissertation Gujarati Ghazal Ni Saundarya Mimansa from the same university.
+He completed a Bachelor of Arts degree in 1973 at Arts and Commerce College, Balasinor, and a Master of Arts in 1975 from C. B. Patel Arts College, Nadiad with Gujarati literature as one of his subjects.
+He completed his B. Ed. in 1980 from the Faculty of Education, Maharaja Sayajirao University of Baroda and obtained his Ph.D. for his dissertation, Gujarati Ghazal Ni Saundarya Mimansa from the same university.

 He died of COVID-19 on 11 May 2021 at Vadodara.